sameer/git-lfs-ipfs/README.md

 Use git LFS like you usually do and all subsequent files added in LFS will be added to IPFS.

-Currently files already on S3, etc. cannot be read unless you remove the `[lfs "customtransfer.ipfs"]` entry in `~/.gitconfig`, because the IPFS custom transfer overrides your default transfer.
+Files already on S3, etc. cannot be read unless you remove the `[lfs "customtransfer.ipfs"]` entry in your `~/.gitconfig`; the custom transfer overrides your default transfer so that a file is never uploaded to a remote server.